spenserhuang/research-automation/README.md

 # research-automation

+### This is the code portion for the research automation project by Dr. John Finan.
+For a full report on his work, visit https://www.jove.com/pdf/57305/jove-protocol-57305-method-for-high-speed-stretch-injury-human-induced-pluripotent-stem

-See final.py for final code & code explanation\n
+### See final.py for final code & code explanation

-See https://docs.google.com/document/d/1tyzGtYq4kWMPX398z9ARpwwB-9m6vzB-E2wSU4SHoPk/edit for documentation on the wiring
+### See https://docs.google.com/document/d/1tyzGtYq4kWMPX398z9ARpwwB-9m6vzB-E2wSU4SHoPk/edit for documentation on the wiring